AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 &nbsp;

-> ## Conclusion <a name="conclusion"></a>
+> ## Main Results and Conclusion <a name="conclusion"></a>

-&nbsp; **Our experiments show that in two situations, in the context of infectious disease detection, DTL can be useful when *(1) the target training data is insufficient* and *(2) the target training data does not have labels.*
-&nbsp; MDTL and DANN_supervised methods work well in the first situation, especially when the dissimilarity between the source and the target is large.
-&nbsp; DANN_unsupervised works well in the second situation, especially when the dissimilarity between the source and the target is large while the target features are limited.**
+&nbsp; **Our experiments show that simply combining source and target data for modeling does not work well.
+Both MDTL and DANN perform better than baseline models when the source and target distribution is not largely different (KL is 1), and the target setting has few training samples (size <1000).
+MDTL models reach a similar performance as DANN models (mean of AUROCs: 0.83 vs. 0.84, P value of Wilcoxon signed-rank test = 0.15).
+Transfer learning may be useful when the source and target are similar, and the target training data is insufficient.
+Sharing a well-developed model can be sufficient.**